-Director, Photographer and writer, member of the Society of French Explorers, since 1999, she dedicated herself to long trips combining history and adventure, paying homage to the wisdom tradition and mystery of the cultures she visited.
+Filmmaker, photographer and writer, member of the Society of French Explorers, since 1999, she dedicated herself to long trips combining history and adventure, paying homage to the wisdom tradition and mystery of the cultures she visited.
 Her passion for the exploration of ancient cultures led Telmon to direct films and documentaries, to write books and articles and to collaborate with TV Channels, radios and museums.

-Not least, she published ‘La Chevauchée des Steppes’, and ‘Carnets de Steppes’, on her 6 months adventure on horseback from Kazakhstan to the Aral Sea.
-She also published ‘Himalayas’, and directed the feature film ‘Voyage au Tibet Interdit’, on her ultimate expedition by foot and alone through the Himalayas during 7 months, following the steps of french explorer Alexandra David Neel.
+Not least, she published ‘La Chevauchée des Steppes’ (Ed.
+Robert Laffont) with the writer Sylvain Tesson, -on their 6 months adventure on horseback from Kazakhstan to the Aral Sea.
+She also published ‘Himalayas’ (Ed.Actes Sud) and directed the feature film ‘Voyage au Tibet Interdit’ (MK2) on her expedition alone, by foot through the Himalayas during 7 months, following the steps of French explorer Alexandra David Neel.

 photo by Camille Bokhobza